Harsha Kiran is the founder and innovator of Techjury.net. He started it as a personal passion proje... | See full bio

-Nowadays, fake online relationships can be manipulated.
-A Snapchat scammer with a fake love interest might give you excessive flattery and praise, bomb you with sweet emojis, and tell all sorts of lies to steal your heart and money.
+Nowadays, people manipulate fake online relationships.
+A Snapchat scammer with a fake love interest might give you excessive flattery and praise, “love bomb” you, and tell all sorts of lies to steal your heart and money.

 A sugar baby is a person who seeks financial support from their chosen provider, a.k.a; the sugar mommy/daddy.
 All in exchange for companionship, fun, sexual favors, pragmatic love, etc.

 A fake sugar daddy/mommy will pretend that they are rich.
 They will make you believe you will receive money but will turn the tables, leaving you in greater financial hardship.

 In early 2022, a 17-year-old boy reportedly fell victim to a sugar baby scam on Snapchat.

 The teenager was offered to be a sugar baby through online companionship.
 The woman went by the name of Errina Angels.